Novgorod Theological Seminary: History

-After the revolution, the library of the seminary was transferred to the administration of the Gubmuseum.
-Some of the books were sent to the National Library of Russia (including handwritten books, the library of Feofan (Prokopovich), printed editions of the 17th-18th centuries), some of the books were preserved in the Department of Rare Books of the Scientific Library of the Novgorod Museum-Reserve.

 In 1788–1800, the status of the Novgorod Seminary was reduced to the level of a four-class one.

 During the 19th century, changes took place in the life of the Novgorod Seminary.
 The severity and severity of the bursa of the 18th - early 19th centuries gave way to a humane attitude towards students.

 For the 150th anniversary of the seminary, under the rector, Archpriest Evgraf Megorsky, a new large building was built with a front facade on the Volkhov.
 The celebration of the anniversary took place on October 30, 1890, it was headed by Bishop Vladimir Bogoyavlensky.

-The number of students in the seminary by the beginning of the 20th century reached 500 people.
-Annual graduations averaged 50 people.

 At the end of April 1918, the educational activities of the Novgorod Theological Seminary actually ceased.
 On September 30, 1918, the Novgorod provincial department of public education decided to close the Novgorod Theological Seminary, and on October 1, 1919, the Novgorod Institute of Public Education was opened on its basis, which ended up with the fundamental library of the seminary.
 In 1920, the Anthony Monastery was abolished.